 - Explain the impact it will have,

-- Mention the resources that the project requires,
+- Mention the resources that the project will require,

 - Announce the team members who will work on it, etc.

-You don’t have to talk about these points in detail since you will expand on them later in the proposal.
+Mind you, you don’t have to talk about these points in detail since you will expand on them later in the proposal.
+To gain a clearer picture of what it should look like, here’s an example of an executive summary:

 Step #2: Describe the project background